Guilderland Garden Club

 Community Service

-The Guilderland Garden Club contributes in many ways to enhance the quality of life in our Town and contributes in many ways to the community.
+The Guilderland Garden Club contributes in many ways to enhance the quality of life in our Town.

-We created and maintain the gardens at both the Myderse-Frederick House and the Schoolcraft House, both of which are open to the public to enjoy.
+We designed and now maintain the gardens at both the Mynderse-Frederick House and the Schoolcraft House, both of which are open to the public to enjoy.
 Our Garden Committee members work diligently to provide the public with two beautiful gardens that reflect the integrity and history of these wonderful houses.
-Photos of these beautiful buildings can be found on our Home Page.
+Photos of these beautiful structures can be found on our Home Page.

-We participate in the annual Path Through History Day, an initiative in New York State that promotes over 700 historical sites and events, allowing visitors to explore the rich history of the state through themed attractions and special events.
-The Club hosts events at both garden locations for this celebration.
+We participate in the annual I LOVE NY/Path Through History Day, an initiative in New York State that promotes over 700 historical sites and events, allowing visitors to explore the rich history of the state through themed attractions and special events.
+The Club hosts events at both garden locations for this celebration, conducting tours of the gardens and providing refreshments for the public.

 As members of the local Chamber of Commerce, we participate in a variety of events in Town, increasing our visibility and recruiting new members.